bibendovsky/bstone/README.md

   Sets a vertical offset from the top side of the desktop screen.
   Applicable for windowed mode only.

-* --vid_no_fix_par
-  Disables correction of pixel aspect ratio.
-  By default the port stretches a height of rendered screen by 20% to
-  comply with original VGA's pixel aspect ratio.

 * --snd_rate sampling_rate
   Specifies sampling rate of mixer in hertz.
   Default: 44100 Hz